Is A Whole-Home Humidifier Right For You?

 Stop the Static

-The dry, cool air can create a lot of static.
+The dry, cool air can cause a lot of static.
 Is your family getting shocked more lately?
 A humidifier makes the air less dry and lowers your likelihood of being shocked at home.

 Protection for Home Furnishings

-We’ve discussed all the benefits of having a humidifier, but how do you make the choice to invest in a whole-home humidifier instead of a single-room humidifier?
+We’ve discussed all the benefits of having a humidifier, but how do you make the decision to invest in a whole-home humidifier instead of a single-room humidifier?

 Although you can implement single-room humidifiers to boost the humidity in specific areas of your home, this approach is not the most efficient.